What is a viral wart?

 How can viral warts be prevented?

-HPV vaccines are available to prevent anogenital warts.
-Anecdotally, these have been reported to result in clearance of non-genital warts in some people.
-In New Zealand, 12-year-old girls and boys are vaccinated against 9 strains of HPV.
+Vaccines against human papillomavirus are available to prevent anogenital warts.
+Anecdotally, these have been reported to result in the clearance of non-genital warts in some people without definite evidence that the vaccine is the cause of remission.

 What is the outcome for cutaneous viral warts?